 Most development experts agree that family planning is an investment that pays generous dividends in health and beyond.
-But how can countries sustainably finance it?
+But can countries sustainably finance family planning?

-SHOPS Plus led two discussions on this topic at an important workshop in Accra in mid-January 2018.
-Representatives from more than a dozen government health and finance departments in sub-Saharan Africa attended, as well as USAID and five of its projects.
+SHOPS Plus led a dialogue on this topic at workshop in Accra in mid-January 2018.
+Representatives from more than a dozen government health and finance departments in sub-Saharan Africa attended, as well as USAID and its partner organizations.

 The five-day event drew 150 attendees, including public and private stakeholders from 13 Family Planning 2020 priority countries.
-USAID hosted the meeting, which was supported by the HFG, HP+, PACE, SHOPS Plus, and SIFPO2 projects.
 Participants shared country experiences and tools to inform financing options and reduce reliance on donor assistance.

 Engaging the private sector

-Dr. Karamoko Nimaga, president of the Private Sector Alliance for Health Promotion in Mali, gave examples of engaging the private sector to provide family planning based on his experience as a private practitioner.
-He stressed the importance of public-private partnerships to finance maternal and child health.
+Dr. Karamoko Nimaga, president of the Private Sector Alliance for Health Promotion in Mali discussed his experience as a private practitioner.
+He stressed the importance of public-private partnerships to finance essential health services, including family planning.
 (In Mali, more than 50 percent of health services are delivered by private providers.)

 Holtz shared a new SHOPS Plus publication she co-authored, Integrating Family Planning into Universal Health Coverage Efforts.
 The brief describes several health financing approaches and what they mean for family planning.
 In the brief, she argues that progress toward universal health coverage can be accelerated, along with satisfying unmet need for family planning.

-Joseph Addo-Yobo, chief of party of SHOPS Ghana, led an expert panel discussion supported by SHOPS Plus on lessons from the field in ensuring financing for and access to quality private sector family planning services.
+Joseph Addo-Yobo, SHOPS Plus pharmacy and drug shop advisor, led an expert panel discussion on lessons from the field in ensuring financing for and access to quality private sector family planning services.
 Representatives from Vodaphone, Bayer Pharmaceutical, and the DRC Ministry of Health shared key insights.
 View the presentation.

-Bayer Pharmaceutical: On the subject of partnerships, Bernard Nutua Kituku, head of global healthcare programs – Middle Africa for the multinational company, put forth that public-private partnerships are viewed as business opportunities by private enterprises.
+Forge public-private partnerships: On the subject of partnerships, Bernard Nutua Kituku, head of global healthcare programs for Bayer Pharmaceutical – Middle Africa for the multinational company, put forth that public-private partnerships are viewed as business opportunities by private enterprises.

-DRC Ministry of Health: Fidèle Mbadu Muanda, director of the National Program of Reproductive Health in the DRC Ministry of Health, highlighted the untapped potential of corporate sponsors to contribute funding for family planning.
+Tap corporate sponsors: Fidèle Mbadu Muanda, director of the National Program of Reproductive Health in the DRC Ministry of Health, highlighted the potential of corporate sponsors to contribute funding for family planning.
 In the DRC, a permanent multi-sectoral technical committee is working to mobilize increased funding from mining and other private companies.